milesroberts-123/slim-sweep-cnn/README.md

 - [x] Add recombination rate as parameter

-- [ ] include polymorphism position information as another input to the network, output position table at the same time as image creation
+- [x] include polymorphism position information as another input to the network, output position table at the same time as image creation

+- [x] differentiate time of fixation from time of observation

+- [ ] refine burn-in, calculate expected equilibrium diversity and stop once population gets within 1 % of the equilibrium

+- [ ] add hill-robertson interference

+- [ ] add new types of sweeps

+- [ ] add new types of demography

 - [ ] use only genes with at least 1 four-fold degenerate and one zero-fold degenerate site?
 Or just allow beneficial mutations at any site?